maester365/maester/website/docs/sections/create-entra-app.md

 ### (Optional) Grant permissions to Azure

 The Azure Role Based Access Control (RBAC) implementation utilizes Uniform Resource Names (URN) with a "/" separator for heirarchical scoping.
 There exists resources within the root (e.g., "/") scope that Microsoft retains strict control over by limiting supported interactions.
 As a Global Administrator you can [elevate access](https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin?tabs=powershell) to become authorized for these limited interactions.

+> The Azure RBAC permissions are necessary to support tests that validate [Azure configurations](https://maester.dev/docs/installation#installing-azure-and-exchange-online-modules), such as the [CISA tests](https://maester.dev/docs/tests/cisa/entra#:~:text=Test%2DMtCisaDiagnosticSettings).

 The following PowerShell script will enable you, with a Global Administrator role assignment, to:
 - Identify the Service Principal Object ID that will be authorized as a Reader and the Subscription ID to authorize for